sauravshekharsingh/todolist/README.md

-# todolist
+# To-Do List Web App

-Todo List Application built on Node.js, Express and MongoDB
+Todo List Application built on Node.js, Express and MongoDB performing CRUD operations on the database and EJS view engine for the frontend

-How to run this app?
-1) Clone the repository
-2) Run the command : npm install
-3) Command in terminal: node index.js
-4) Open "localhost:8000" in your browser.